vatpac-technology/sops/docs/client/maestro.md

 ### Pending Flights

-Flights from designated departure airports (i.e. those within approximately 30 minutes flight time that will track via a feeder fix) appear in the Pending list and are inserted using the `DEPS` button.
+Flights from designated departure airports (i.e. those within approximately 30 to 45 minutes flight time that will track via a feeder fix) appear in the Pending list and are inserted using the `DEPS` button.
 Maestro will automatically calculate a sequence position and any required delay based on the selected Take-Off time.

 Periodically review the Pending list and insert flights when notified of their intention to depart.